spatialstatisticsupna/Scalable_Prediction/README.md

 - [References](#References)

-# Lung cancer mortality data
+# Cancer mortality data

-We illustrate our proposed methodology by projecting lung cancer mortality data in the 7907 municipalities of continental Spain by considering 3-year ahead predictions using the period 1991-2012 as reference.
+The proposed methodology is applied to project male lung cancer and overall cancer (all cites) mortality data in the 7907 municipalities of continental Spain by considering three-year ahead predictions using the period 1991-2012 as reference.

-For that purpose we use the `Data_LungCancer` object available at the bigDM package, which contains simulated data of male lung cancer mortality counts (modified in order to preserve the confidentiality of the original data).
+The `Data_LungCancer` object available at the **bigDM** package, contains simulated data of male lung cancer mortality counts (modified in order to preserve the confidentiality of the original data).
 Specifically, the data set contains the following variables:
 - ```ID```: character vector of geographic identifiers
-- ```year```: numeric vector of year’s identifiers
+- ```year```: numeric vector of years identifiers
 - ```obs```: observed number of cases
 - ```exp```: expected number of cases
 - ```SMR```: standardized mortality ratios
 - ```pop```: population at risk

 Use the following commands to load the data